Harrix/harrix-pylib/docs/funcs_py.g.md

 Check docstring Markdown typography for Python sources; errors point at `.py` locations.

-Generates ephemeral docs (including private names when `include_private` is true), runs MarkdownChecker, and remaps findings to Python path/line/column.
+Generates ephemeral docs (including private names when `include_private` is true), runs MdChecker, and remaps findings to Python path/line/column.
 Does not modify the project.

 <details>
 <summary>Code:</summary>